Ricardo Velho: Farense

+Aris

+On 18 August 2026, Velho joined Super League Greece side Aris Thessaloniki on a four-year deal.

 International career

 Velho was not capped by Portugal at any youth level.
 On 4 October 2024, he was called by the senior team for matches against Poland and Scotland in the UEFA Nations League.

+On 31 March 2026, Velho made his full debut, coming on as an 85th-minute substitute for José Sá in a 2–0 friendly victory over the United States in Atlanta.
+He was selected for the year's FIFA World Cup as an emergency-only fourth goalkeeper.